Video by Dawn Albert

 While in Oaxaca, the students will:

-Work with NGOs in an attempt to find effective interventions to the many national and local social, economic and political problems, such as forced migration
+Work with NGOs to find effective interventions to the many national and local social, economic and political problems, such as forced migration

 Refine Spanish language skills by taking an intensive language course

-Gain a transnational perspective that will shape our approach to providing services to Latino communities in the US
+Gain a transnational perspective that will shape their approach to providing services to Latinx communities in the US

 Applications now open!